 They don’t have to.
 There are ways around the self-sabotage.
 It’s possible to straddle the line and retain some kind of measure over the proceedings.
-A much-needed rationale that is mindful and self-aware.
-It’s one thing to contain hate speech and hate crimes, and crime in general, and quite another to crack down on anyone who dares voice a criticism that happens to be unpopular at any given point in time.
-The lines are blurry, yes, but there are ways to straddle them, and it begins with not getting your knickers tied in a knot at the first sound of something you don’t like.
+A much-needed rationale that’s mindful and self-aware.
+It’s one thing to contain hate speech and hate crimes, and crime in general, and quite another to crack down on anyone who dares voice an opinion that happens to be unpopular at any given point in time, especially if that opinion is well-founded and -articulated.
+The lines are blurry, yes, but there are ways to straddle them, and it begins with not getting your knickers tied in a knot at the sound of something you don’t like.

-Remember when the ultra-‘patriots’ of the George ‘Dubya’ Bush era were branding those who disagreed with them ‘traitors?’
+Remember when the ultra-‘patriots’ of the George ‘Dubya’ Bush era branded those who disagreed with them ‘traitors?’
+All it took was for a leftist to open his mouth and say ‘peace,’ ‘patience,’ ‘slowly,’ ‘negotiate,’ and the neo-cons had them pegged for treason!
 Remember how idiotic and self-serving that approach was, and how everyone with a brain called it out for its hypocritical stupidity?

 Well, it goes both ways.
 There’s a lot of finger-pointing and finger-wagging these days, a whole lot of branding taking place.
 You raise the issue of religious fundamentalism and you’re good, but tackle Islamic fundamentalism and suddenly you’re a motherfucking lowlife, by default.
-It doesn’t matter what you said, if you raised the issue of Islam when talking about San Bernandino, or any such event, you’re an Islamophobe, a hater etc.
+It doesn’t matter what you said or how well you argued the point, what facts you used and what sources you cited — if you raised the issue of Islam when talking about San Bernandino, or any such event, you’re an Islamophobe, a hater, scum, end of story.

 (The opposite and equally brainless reaction is, of course, to call Barack Obama a Muslim terrorist who wasn’t born in the US, and whose secret agenda is to hand over the US to Kenyan agitators.
 Talk about over the top.
 From one idiotic extreme to the other.)

-It would be good to remember that there are functional ways in which to tackle the hot issues of the day, taking out the hate from all conversations, and there are dysfunctional ways of dealing with the issue, and they usually involve a blanket-approach-cum-shutdown of anything that doesn’t start off on the appointed and socially-accepted note.
+It would be good to remember that there are functional ways to tackle the hot issues of the day, taking out the hate from all conversations.
+It starts with responding to the content, engaging with what is said and responding to it in a manner that wins the day.

 Remember when the Nazis started out in the mid-twenties?
-They were acting in the name of the weak and humiliated.
+(Back to that example again.)
+They acted in the name of the weak and humiliated.
 They represented the resistance against unreason, the fight against the big shots of the day who had trashed Germany with their overshot righteousness.
-The Entente Powers had had enough of Prussian belligerence, so they decided to manacle the German people after the Great War, and that didn’t go down very well.
-Germany started syncopating.
+The Allied/Entente Powers had had enough of Prussian belligerence, so they decided to manacle the German people after the Great War, and that didn’t go down very well.
+Germany syncopated.
 People suffered and died of hunger and malnutrition.
 The super-inflation of the Weimar Republic swept the streets and households.
 And the Nazis found a footing.

-Speaking of things going sideways, losing their perspective, remember Iran and Saudi Arabia?
-Those countries we mentioned we don’t want to be like, which, as a comment, made you wonder what the motives of this article were — if the author is a xenophobe, a bigot etc?
-Well, this is the kind of point the article makes.
-We are quick to deflect and judge based on the side points, without paying attention to the bigger picture.
-Iran and Saudi Arabia have been systematically and with the blessing of their entrenched authorities suppressing human rights, especially regarding women, minorities, and people who don’t abide by the state-sanctioned theocracy.
+Speaking of things going sideways, people losing perspective, remember Iran and Saudi Arabia?
+Those countries we mentioned we don’t want to be like, which, as a comment, made you wonder what the motives of this article were — if the author is a xenophobe, a bigot, an Islamophobe etc?
+Well, this is the point the article makes.
+We’re quick to deflect and judge based on the side points, without paying attention to the bigger picture.
+Iran and Saudi Arabia have been systematically and with the blessing of their entrenched authorities suppressing human rights, especially women’s, minorities’, and people who don’t abide by the state-sanctioned theocracy.
 Their systems are geared to crush dissenters to a pulp before they allow any form of criticism to rise to the surface.

-And yet many of us, some of whom belong to the progressive cause, representing openness and reason, rush to vilify people who identify Saudi Arabia and Iran as prime examples to avoid.
-So caught up are they in their need to judge on a whim — trigger-happy judgment, I call it — they’d rather bite your face off and call you a thousand names before they hear what you have to say, let alone consider it.
+And yet many of us, some of whom belong to the progressive cause, openness and reason our MO, rush to vilify those who single out Saudi Arabia and Iran, anyone who calls into question Saudi culture and Iranian politics.
+So caught up are these progressives in their need to judge on a whim — trigger-happy judgment, I call it — they’d rather bite your face off and call you a thousand names before they hear what you have to say, let alone consider it.